Amor-Fati-HK/Multimodal-Breast-Cancer-Segmentation-Detection-VLM/README.md

 # Multimodal Medical Image Segmentation using Vision-Language Models (VLM)

-This repository contains the official implementation of our custom hybrid architecture developed for **automatic breast lesion segmentation** on the **CBIS-DDSM** (Mammography) dataset.
+This repository contains the official implementation of the custom hybrid architecture developed for **automatic breast lesion segmentation** on the **CBIS-DDSM** (Mammography) dataset.

 This project was developed as part of our Computer Science Bachelor's Thesis (PFE) at **USTHB (2026)**.

 ---

 ## Architecture Overview
-Our final state-of-the-art (SOTA) model, **`VGG19_CLIP_Hybrid_SOTA`**, bridges the gap between raw pixel data and clinical reports by combining a pre-trained semantic expert with a deep convolutional refiner.
+The final state-of-the-art (SOTA) model, **`VGG19_CLIP_Hybrid_SOTA`**, bridges the gap between raw pixel data and clinical reports by combining a pre-trained semantic expert with a deep convolutional refiner.

 ### How it works:
 1. **Semantic Expert (CLIPSeg):** A frozen Vision-Language Model (VLM) reads the clinical prompt (e.g., *"a malignant mass with spiculated margins"*) and generates a high-level **Semantic Heatmap** of the lesion.